pieter/Tarsnap-OS-X-GUI/README.md

 Tarsnap GUI
 ===========

 This is a small GUI for OS X for Tarsnap.
-The idea for now is that you can list the archives you have and optionally delete them.
+The idea is that you can list the archives you have and optionally delete them.
 It's built with Xcode 4.1.

+For now it's possible to list archives in both passphrased and non-passphrased keys.
+Deletion is not yet possible, as it requires a volid cachedir, and I'm not sure yet how to add that properly.

 How to build
 ------------